1946 Oklahoma Collegiate Conference football season: Southwestern Tech

 The 1946 Southwestern Tech Bulldogs football team represented Southwestern Institute of Technology (now part of Southwestern Oklahoma State University) of Weatherford, Oklahoma.
 Led by fourth-year head coach Jake Spann, the team compiled a 5–3–1 record (2–2–1 against OCC opponents), finished in third place in the OCC, and outscored opponents by a total of 146 to 80.

 East Central

 The 1946 East Central Tigers football team represented East Central University of Ada, Oklahoma.
 In their first season under head coach Frank Crider, the Tigers compiled a 5–5–1 record (2–3 against OCC opponents), tied for fourth place in the OCC, and outscored opponents by a total of 150 to 119.

 Northeastern State

 The 1946 Northeastern State Redmen football team represented Northeastern State University of Tahlequah, Oklahoma.
 Led by third-year head coach D. M. "Doc" Wadley, the Redmen compiled a 4–5 record (2–3 against OCC opponents), tied for fourth place in the OCC, and were outscored by a total of 142 to 127.

-It was Notheastern's first football team since 1942.
+It was Northeastern's first football team since 1942.
 Elmer Ary and Carlos Clayton, both of whom played for Northeastern prior to the war, were selected as the team's co-captains.